traviszuleger/mysql-contexts/README.md

 Joining tables is a little bit more intuitive, but is still just as simple as any of the simple interaction commands.

-__NOTE: As of version 1.0.3, you can only join on a singular key.
+__NOTE: As of v1.0, you can only join on a singular key.
 There are plans to make it so you can add AND and OR conditionals.__

 ## (INNER) JOIN